kharyam/networth-dashboard/docs/ISSUES.md

 * Add another page for "other assets" for things like cars, jewelry, etc. where you can have fields for estimated value and amount owed and purchase price.
 Is that the point of the miscellaneous_assets table?
 The type of asset should be in a dropdown.
 There should be a way to update the possible asset types (categories) of assets, store this in a database table.
 Can you create a simple / elegant way such that each asset type could potentially have custom features?
 For example, for a "Car", we might want to allow additional fields like make, model, mileage and condition so we can reach out to an API to get estimated value.
 This extended ability should be an option for all asset types, so we need a good, maintainable framework to enable this extensibility.
 Each asset should have the option of having its own visualization page to support its custom features - again, this should be implemented in a modular / pluggable way for simplified extensibility.
 Make sure the swagger documentation is updated for the newly added API endpoints.
 This doesn't need to be integrated with manual entries, it can be fully managed from the other assets page.
 Give me other potential ideas for this page as well as you see fit.

-[IN PROGRESS] When I force refresh the stock price, it is not updating and looks like it is still pulling price from the cache.
+DONE When I force refresh the stock price, it is not updating and looks like it is still pulling price from the cache.
 Also give some type of visual confirmation of what stocks were loaded from the api and the prices that were fetched.
 Show how much the price went up or down since the last price in the cache.
 Continue with this as well as the other items in your todo list.

 - Refactor exercise